tresp-lab/tresp-lab.github.io/_pages/0-about.md

 ### About Us

 Our team has a long tradition in machine learning for relational structured domains.
-Currently our focus is on learning with (temporal) knowledge graphs, where we also explore quantum computing solutions.
-Our interest in cognitive AI was the reason that we are increasingly exploring multimodal data, such as texts, images, and videos.
+Our interest in cognitive AI is the reason that we are increasingly exploring **multimodal data**, (e.g., texts, images, and videos), and **multimodal models**.
+We also focus on learning with (temporal) knowledge graphs and exploring quantum computing solutions.
 Foundation models are becoming important for our work.
-Our ultimate goal is to understand human level intelligence.
+Our ultimate goal is to understand human-level intelligence.